Edward S. Salomon

-Edward Selig Salomon (December 25, 1836 – July 18, 1913) was a German Jew who immigrated to the United States and served as a lieutenant colonel in Union in the American Civil War.
+Edward Selig Salomon (December 25, 1836 – July 18, 1913) was a German-American politician and military official.
+Born into a Jewish family in the Duchy of Schleswig in modern-day Germany, he immigrated to the United States as a young adult and served as a lieutenant colonel for the Union during the American Civil War.
 After nomination for appointment to the grade of brevet brigadier general of volunteers to rank from March 13, 1865, by President Andrew Johnson on January 13, 1866, the United States Senate confirmed the appointment on March 12, 1866.
-Salomon later became governor of Washington Territory and a California legislator.
+Salomon later held public office as Cook County (Illinois) clerk, governor of Washington Territory and a California legislator.

 Early life and career

 Salomon, who was Jewish, was born in the Duchy of Schleswig, the son of Caroline (Samuels) and Salomon M. Salomon.
-He emigrated to Illinois in 1856 and 5 years later, at age 24, was elected an alderman of Chicago's sixth ward in 1861, the youngest in Chicago history, and served until 1863.
+He emigrated to Illinois in 1856.
 His cousin Edward Salomon, who also served as a general in the Civil War, later became Governor of Wisconsin.

 Civil War

+Military

 In July 1861, Salomon was commissioned as a first lieutenant in Colonel Friedrich Hecker's 24th Illinois Infantry Regiment.
 Disagreements arose between Hecker and some of his officers, after which Hecker and his supporters resigned, including Salomon.
 Salomon became a civilian again from December 1861 to September 1862.
 In August 1862, Hecker formed a new regiment, the 82nd Illinois Infantry, or the "Second Hecker Regiment", composed mainly of German, Jewish, Swedish, and other European volunteers.
 Salomon joined and was promoted to the rank of lieutenant colonel on September 26, 1862.

 Salomon became a hero during the Battle of Gettysburg.
 He had two horses shot out from under him and assumed command of the regiment when Hecker was wounded.
 Fellow-immigrant major general Carl Schurz, his corps commander, described him during the battle: "He was the only soldier at Gettysburg who did not dodge when Lee's guns thundered; he stood up, smoked his cigar and faced the cannon balls with the sang froid of a Saladin ..."

 Early in 1864, Hecker resigned, leaving Salomon in permanent command of the regiment, although still as a lieutenant colonel.
-Salomon led the regiment during the Atlanta Campaign and through the capture of Atlanta.
+Salomon led the regiment during the Atlanta campaign and through the capture of Atlanta.
 Assigned to deliver messages to Nashville, he missed the famous march to the sea.
 In December 1864, he rejoined the regiment and finished out the war with them.
 On March 13, 1865, Salomon received a promotion to brigadier general on for his “distinguished gallantry and meritorious service.”

 On January 13, 1866, President Andrew Johnson nominated Salomon for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.